 Dementia can affect seniors in many ways and lead to unexpected behaviors.
 One of the most alarming symptoms is wandering.
 There are many reasons why a senior with dementia might wander, and understanding these causes can help you protect your elderly loved one from a dangerous outcome.
-Lincoln dementia care experts discuss some of the common causes of dementia-related wandering.
+Roseville dementia care experts discuss some of the common causes of dementia-related wandering.

 Trying to Fulfill a Need